 In Juniper Networks, Inc. Securities Litigation, the Court, in approving the settlement, acknowledged that "[t]he successful prosecution of the complex claims in this case required the participation of highly skilled and specialized attorneys."
-In re Juniper Networks, Inc., C06-04327, Order dated August 31, 2010 (N.D.
+In re Juniper Networks, Inc., C06-

+04327, Order dated August 31, 2010 (N.D.
 Cal.).
-In the WorldCom Securities Litigation, the Court repeatedly praised the contributions and efforts of the firm.
-On November 10, 2004, the Court found that "the Lowey Firm . . . has worked tirelessly to promote harmony and efficiency in this sprawling litigation . . .
-[Lowey Dannenberg] has done a superb job in its role as Liaison Counsel, conducting itself with professionalism and efficiency" In re WorldCom, Inc. Securities Litigation, No. 02 Civ.
-3288, 2004 WL 2549682, at 3 (S.D.N.Y.
+In the WorldCom Securities Litigation, the in this sprawling litigation. . . .
+[Lowey Dannenberg] has done a superb job in its role as Liaison Counsel, conducting itself with professionalism and efficiency. . . ."
+In re WorldCom, Inc. Securities Litigation, 2004 WL 2549682 (S.D.N.Y.
 Nov.
 10, 2004).